 - Worse than Lightroom: no JPG export with file size limit, no multi level keyword tagging, limited condition-based collections (smart collection in Lightroom) since just some fields can be used as condition and with no condition annidation (all conditions are at the same level), no map view, no face tagging, no photo book, no offline mode (ability to view and edit an image on a smaller copy later synced back to the original one).

 - Worse than Lightroom: no dual monitor support, no DNG export, no export with file size or megapixel limit, no application of preset during import from camera, no video support (a penalty nowadays), no tethered shooting, no plugins.

-A one-time licence is available at $119.99 (often discounted to $99.99) for new customers and a trial for testing - see this link.
+A one-time licence is available at $119.99 (often discounted to $99.99) for new customers and a trial for testing - link to official On1 presentation.

 DxO Photo Lab 1.1